• Skip to main content

 Facing fear is exposure therapy

-Naturally, the facing of fear that I’m suggesting here is more subtle.
-Indeed, it is less about any fears that you can already identify and experience, but rather the seeds of fear that trigger your life’s conflicting needs.
+Naturally, the facing of fear I’m suggesting here is more subtle.
+It is less about fears you can already identify and experience, but rather the seeds of fear that trigger your life’s conflicting needs.
 You gradually probe deeper to uncover the invisible fears that drive your life.
 The progression goes like this:

 The only way to slow down this cyclic swirling process is by perceiving the deepest fears that are creating the needs.
-However, this is not to say you can actually identify and label the fears specifically.
 This deepest form of comprehension is more a matter of feeling, and then embracing the fear sensation itself.
-Sincerely embracing the fear sensation lessens fear’s ability to trigger overreactions of need… if not actually nipping potential needs in the bud.
+Sincerely embracing the fear sensation lessens fear’s ability to trigger overreactions of need, if not actually nipping potential needs in the bud.

 The Two Faces of Fear